cnabio/duffle/docs/100-CNAB.md

     - refs: An array listing the locations which refer to this image, and whose values should be replaced by the value specified in URI.
 Each entry contains the following properties:
         - path: the path of the file where the value should be replaced
         - field:a selector specifying a location (or locations) within that file where the value should be replaced
+- parameters: name/value pairs describing a user-overridable parameter
+  - <name>: The name of the parameter.
+In the example above, this is `backend_port`.
+This is mapped to a value definition, which contains the following fields:
+    - type: one of string, int, boolean
+    - defaultValue: The default value (optional)
+    - allowedValues: an array of allowed values (optional)
+    - minValue: Minimum value (for ints) (optional)
+    - maxValue: Maximum value (for ints) (optional)
+    - minLength: Minimum number of characters allowed in the field (for strings) (optional)
+    - maxLength: Maximum number of characters allowed in the field (for strings) (optional)
+    - metadata: Holds fields that are not used in validation
+      - description: A user-friendly description of the parameter

+### Field Selectors

-Selectors are based on the _de facto_ format used in tools like `jq`, which is a subset of the [CSS selector](https://www.w3.org/TR/selectors-3/) path.
+For fields, the selectors are based on the _de facto_ format used in tools like `jq`, which is a subset of the [CSS selector](https://www.w3.org/TR/selectors-3/) path.
 Examples:

 - `foo.bar.baz` is interpreted as "find element baz whose parent is bar and whose grandparent is foo".
 - `#baz` in XML is "the element whose ID attribute is set to "baz"".
 It is a no-op in YAML and JSON.